springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### When to use this form element

 File upload allows users to select and upload a file of their choosing.
-Use this element when it is a necessary part of a service e.g. an author manuscript as part of the publication process.
+Use this element when it is a necessary part of a service.
+For example, an author manuscript as part of the publication process.

 ### How it works